sakshi1303/DataEngineerDummy2/docs/BestPractices.md

 9. A table should either have huge number of rows or huge number of columns but never both.
 This is the first step in performance resolution .

 10. Complex SQL queries should be used , however it should be limited to 4 or 5 tables.
 Anything more than that you should either change your data model or create a staging/temporary table to apply further logic.

+11. Oracle Parallel doesnot work properly.
+Instead use your own multithreading programming method to enhance the performance.

+12. Testing is key , more tests/testcases you do , better will be your performance.